Products / Serenity Zebra Shades

 Zebra shades are their own category.
 The dual-layer fabric with alternating solid and sheer bands gives a homeowner a different kind of light control than a standard roller shade, and that’s exactly why the category has grown the way it has.
 But mechanically, a zebra shade rolls on a tube inside a cassette, hangs in a bracket, and runs on a motor or a chain.
 Which means the problems that plague roller shades in the field plague zebra shades the same way.

 If you’ve been installing zebra shades for any length of time, you already know the list.
 A cassette that rattles.
 A motor that hums through the wall.
 Fabric that bows on wide spans.
 A spec guide that’s a book.
-Deductions that work against the installer who knows how to measure.
+A brand the homeowner can shop out from under you.

 We didn’t solve those problems separately on Serenity.
 We applied the same fixes we built into Retreat, because the same fixes work.
 That consistency is the point.